Fauja Singh (Sikh leader): Afterwards

-In the year 1989, Shaheed Bhai Fauja Singh Charitable Trust was established in the city of Amritsar to take care of the orphaned children of Sikh martyrs and any other orphan children irrespective of their caste and creed.
+In 1989, Shaheed Bhai Fauja Singh Charitable Trust was established in the city of Amritsar to take care of the orphaned children of Sikh martyrs and any other orphan children irrespective of their caste and creed.
 This trust is being run by Fauja Singh's widow Amarjit Kaur.

 In April 2003, a Sikh gathering held at village Pheruman, 40 kilometers from the city of Amritsar, paid tributes to Fauja Singh and the other 12 Sikhs who died in April 1978.
-Chief of supreme Sikh authority Akal Takhat addressed this event.
+Chief of supreme Sikh authority, Akal Takhat, addressed this event.

-In April 2009, in the city of Amritsar, Khalsa Action Committee and Dal Khalsa activists declared Fauja Singh and other 12 Sikhs "martyrs of faith".
-Dal Khalsa separately paid homage to Fauja Singh.
+In April 2009 in Amritsar, Khalsa Action Committee and Dal Khalsa activists declared Fauja Singh and other 12 Sikhs "martyrs of faith".
+Dal Khalsa separately paid homage to Singh.